Suspect in deaths of Idaho students arrested in Pennsylvania - NewsBreak

 “Obviously they’re relieved that someone has been arrested,” Gray said.
 “You guys know about as much as we do right now.”

-The Chapin family also thanked the University of Idaho and the Sigma Chi fraternity where Ethan was a member for their support.

-“We also appreciate the outpouring of kind words from so many others, which we’ll need as we enter the next chapter of this nightmare,” the family wrote.

-The case enticed online sleuths who speculated about potential suspects and motives.
+The case also enticed online sleuths who speculated about potential suspects and motives.
+In the early days of the investigation, police released relatively few details publicly.
 Safety concerns also had the university hiring an additional security firm to escort students across campus and the Idaho State Police sending troopers to help patrol the city’s streets.

-Kohberger was arrested in eastern Pennsylvania in the Pocono Mountains.
-No lawyer for Kohberger was listed in court documents and phone calls to the county public defender’s office went answered Friday.
+Kohberger was arrested in Monroe County, located in eastern Pennsylvania in the Pocono Mountains.
+The county seat, Stroudsburg, is about 100 miles (161 kilometers) north of Philadelphia.

-Boone reported from Boise, Idaho, and Balsamo reported from Washington.
-News Researcher Rhonda Shafner in New York, and reporters Mark Scolforo and Brooke Schultz in Harrisburg, Pennsylvania, Michael Kunzelman in Silver Spring, Maryland, and Martha Bellisle in Seattle also contributed.